 Who we are

 Cockpit Revolution was set up by an ex Flight Engineer, current training instructor and aviation enthusiast in 2015.
 Starting off as an electronics technician installing radar, navigation aids and communications systems the founder later became a Flight Engineer on military transports.
-After leaving the military the founder became an instructor for commuter and international airlines developing training.
+After leaving the military the founder became an instructor and training manager for commuter and international airlines developing training.

 Always intersted in drawing, especially technical drawing, the techniques have developed over the years, moving from pen and ink onto computer graphic systems.

 Always looking for subjects travelling across the UK and Europe visiting aircraft, simulators and museums researching aircraft.

 Cockpit and aircraft profile drawings are always in development, below are the two latest developed drawings.

 The latest cockpit diagram is the Embraer Phenom 300E with Gramin 3000 avionics.
 The poster includes the synoptic screens and instrument details.

 This drawing is available as prints in A0, A1 and full size posters, it is also available as a digital download.

 For more details of this poster then ... click here.

 The latest aircraft profile is Handley Page Victor XM717, this aircrafts nose is on show at the RAF Museum in Hendon, London.